 Elvis Presley fans not happy about $28.75 charge to visit grave

+Elvis Presley's fans were ticked off when they were charged a whopping $28.75 to visit the late singer's grave on the 40th anniversary of the rock 'n' roll icon's death.

-MEMPHIS, Tenn. – For nearly four decades, fans of the late singer Elvis Presley have made a solemn procession past his grave at his Graceland mansion during the annual candlelight vigil commemorating his death, without paying a penny.
+Presley fans have been making a solemn procession past the "Love Me Tender" singer's grave at his Graceland mansion during the annual candlelight vigil commemorating his death, without paying a penny for nearly four decades.

-Visitors attending the vigil that began Tuesday night and runs into Wednesday had to have an Elvis Week Property Pass wristband to walk up the long driveway and past the graves where Presley and relatives are buried, Graceland told the Associated Press in a written statement.
-The $28.75 wristband also provided access to a new $45 million entertainment complex at the Memphis tourist attraction.
+Those who attended the vigil that began Tuesday night and runs into Wednesday were required to purchase the $28.75 Elvis Week Property Pass wristband to walk up the long driveway and past the graves where Presley and relatives are buried.
+The wristband also provided access to a new $45 million entertainment complex at the Memphis tourist attraction.

 Graceland, operated by Elvis Presley Enterprises, said it anticipated large crowds and it updated its security measures for Elvis Week, the annual celebration of Presley's life and career in music and movies.
 Presley died on Aug.
 16, 1977, in Memphis.